UPB-SysSec/stekruebe-pipeline/outline.md

         - shows original website -> ok
         - redirects to original website -> ok
         - shows other website -> insecure
+    - **TODO** levenshtein (via neo4j neighbors)
+        - if levenshtein found another same webiste: check cert of that website
+        - e.g.
+            - initial upb.de (ip Y) -> cert1
+                - 301
+            - resumption on ip X (uni-paderborn.de)
+                - 200
+            - -> Unsafe
+            - levenstein says resumption is uni-paderborn.de
+            - get uni-paderborn.de -> cert2 -> fp(cert1) == fp(cert2)
+            - explain this very well in eventual paper: if levenshtein classifies the resumption as foo.com we check that the initial had the same cert
+                - we want to compare the initial cert with the cert we would've gotten without a ticket at the resumption host
 Determining if same website

 - both  200: check same title/body